Are there any prerequisites?

 Where can I get an application?

 Applications may be downloaded by clicking on the Application Packet link on the menu to your left and then by downloading the packet.
-Students may also visit or contact the Health Science Admissions office for an application.

 The Health Science Admissions office is located in room 8356, at the Eastview Campus at 3401 Webberville Road, Austin, Texas, 78702 or the Round Rock Health Science Admissions office is located in room 3105 at the Round Rock Campus at 4400 College Park Drive.
 You may contact the Health Science Admissions Office by calling (512) 223-5700, (888) 626-1697 or by emailing email@example.com.